danReynolds/EARTH121/lectures/rocks.md

+Rock = assemblage of minerals bound together, undifferentiated material, solid organic material.

+Rocks can contain fossils in it.

+Erratic rock = rock not like surrounding rocks

+Basalt = igneous, extrusive, formed at the surface by lava.
+Granite = igneous, intrusive, formed underground by magma.

 Igneous: Typically have a compact, crystalline texture which is isotropic (uniform, non-laminated).
 Extrusive rocks (lavas) have small crystals «1 mm) due to rapid cooling, intrusive rocks have coarser crystals (1->5 mm) as they cooled more slowly within the Earth.
 Look for contacts between intrusive bodies and the older rocks into which they were emplaced.

+All igneous rocks consist of Granite, Diorite, Gabbro, Peridotite, Rhyolite, Andesite, Basalt, Komatiite.

 Sedimentary: Characterized by layering or bedding, a reflection of the discontinuous accumulation of sediment.
 This may vary from the sub-mm scale to the m scale.
 Look for evidence of mineral grains (especially quartz) or rock fragments held together by a precipitated cement, and for fossils.